robertzak/goodreads-parser/README.md

 I created [BookEnricher](src/main/java/noorg/bookparsing/enrich/BookEnricher.java) interface, with an [AbstractBookEnricher](src/main/java/noorg/bookparsing/enrich/AbstractBookEnricher.java) for any shared functionality.
 I've created the following implementations:

 - [GraphicNovelEnricher](src/main/java/noorg/bookparsing/enrich/GraphicNovelEnricher.java) - Sets the [Format](src/main/java/noorg/bookparsing/domain/types/BookFormat.java) to Graphic Novel based on the shelves a book is on.
+- [ContributorGenderEnricher](src/main/java/noorg/bookparsing/enrich/ContributorGenderEnricher.java) - Sets the author's [Gender](src/main/java/noorg/bookparsing/domain/types/ContributorGender.java) based on the shelves a book is on.

 ### Shelving Books for Enrichment

-TODO: Add list of shelves that can be added to data to take advantage of existing data enrichment code.
+This is a list of shelves that can be added to data to take advantage of existing data enrichment code.
+It is likely not complete.

+- author-male - Setting this field in combination with the [ContributorGenderEnricher](src/main/java/noorg/bookparsing/enrich/ContributorGenderEnricher.java) will set the author's [Gender](src/main/java/noorg/bookparsing/domain/types/ContributorGender.java) to Male
+- author-female - Setting this field in combination with the [ContributorGenderEnricher](src/main/java/noorg/bookparsing/enrich/ContributorGenderEnricher.java) will set the author's [Gender](src/main/java/noorg/bookparsing/domain/types/ContributorGender.java) to Male
+- genre shelves - Set the book genre if one of the following is present.
+  - fantasy
+  - historical
+  - horror
+  - humor
+  - mystery
+  - nonfiction
+  - non-fiction
+  - romance
+  - steampunk
+  - science-fiction
+  - scifi
+  - sci-fi
+  - thriller
+- graphic-novel - Setting this field in combination with the [GraphicNovelEnricher](src/main/java/noorg/bookparsing/enrich/GraphicNovelEnricher.java) will set the [Format](src/main/java/noorg/bookparsing/domain/types/BookFormat.java) to Graphic Novel
+- manga - Setting this field in combination with the [GraphicNovelEnricher](src/main/java/noorg/bookparsing/enrich/GraphicNovelEnricher.java) will set the [Format](src/main/java/noorg/bookparsing/domain/types/BookFormat.java) to Graphic Novel
+- read-YYYY (ex: read-2016) - if you use these type of shelves, re-read books can be set to have multiple years beyond what is determined from the read date field.

 ## Reporting